 Paul Badura-Skoda has received many honours and distinctions, among them the Österreichisches Ehrenkreuz für Wissenschaft und Kunst, Grosses Silbernes Ehrenzeichen mit dem Stern für Verdienste um die Republik Österreich, Goldenes Ehrenzeichen für die Verdienste um das Land Wien, he is Chevalier de la Légion d'honneur (1993) and Commandeur des Arts et des Lettres (1997).
 He is the current holder of the Bösendorfer Ring.

-He bravely fought against his cancer for the last three years and finally lost this struggle a few days before his 92nd birthday, he died on 25th September 2019.
+He bravely fought against his cancer for the last three years and finally lost this struggle a few days before his 92nd birthday, he died on September 25th 2019.
+Paul Badura-Skoda was buried on October 9, 2019, in a close family circle at the Ottakringer Cemetery in Vienna.

 Staatliche Hochschule für Musik und Darstellende Kunst Mannheim (2006)